2shady4u/godot-sqlite/README.md

 If there is a better solution, one that does not involve copying the database to a new location, please do enlighten me.

+### 4. Is this plugin compatible with a Godot Server binary?
+How to set it up?

+This plugin is fully compatible with the Godot Server binary.
+Follow these steps to create a working Linux Server for your project:

+1. Export your project's `*.pck` using Godot's export functionalities for Linux.
+2. Alongside the exported package, paste the following files:
+    - `libgdsqlite.so` (as found in `addons/godot-sqlite/bin/x11/`)
+    - Your project's database(s) (`*.db`)
+    - The Godot Server binary as downloadable [here](https://godotengine.org/download/server)
+3. Rename the Godot Server binary to have the exact same name as the exported `*.pck`
+(for example if your package is called `game.pck`, your binary should be named `game.x64`)
+4. Done!

+***NOTE**: If you are using an older version of Linux on your server machine (with glibc version < 2.28), the plugin crashes due to the compiled version of glibc being too recent.
+In that case you can either recompile the Linux plugin binary yourself or you can download the legacy binaries (Ubuntu 16.04 with glibc version == 2.23) as found [here](https://github.com/2shady4u/godot-sqlite/actions/workflows/linux_builds.yml).*

 # How to export?

-**NOTE**: On mobile platforms (Android & iOS) this is not possible and the 'res://data/'-folder has to be copied to the 'user://-folder' in its entirety instead (see FAQ above).
+***NOTE**: On mobile platforms (Android & iOS) the method discussed here is not possible and the contents of the `res://data/`-folder has to be copied to the `user://-folder` in its entirety instead (see FAQ above).*

 All json- and db-files should be part of the exact same folder (demo/data in the case of the demo-project).
 During export this folder should be copied in its entirety to the demo/build-folder, in which the executable will be created by Godot's export command line utilities.
 Luckily, a Godot script called 'export_data.gd' can also found in the demo-project and allows to automatically copy the demo/data-folder's contents to the demo/build-folder.